Palm Beach Sheriff Advising Residents Of Declared Sexual Predator Residing On Pelican Lake Drive In Pahokee

 The Palm Beach County Sheriff’s Office has released the following flyer:

 Big Tech is censoring our publication severely reducing our traffic and revenue.
-(Wanna learn how they do it?
-NewsGuard) You can support our mission of truthful reporting by making a contribution.
+(How they do it: NewsGuard) You can support our mission of truthful reporting by making a contribution.
 We refuse to let Silicon Valley crush us into becoming just another regurgitated, propaganda driven, echo-chamber of traditional news media and we need your support.
-You can also help by liking or sharing us on social media or by signing up for our featured story emails.
+You can also help by signing up for our featured story emails.

 To view additional information about sexual predators in your neighborhood, reported directly to the Florida Department of Law Enforcement by the Florida Department of Corrections, the Florida Department of Highway Safety and Motor Vehicles, and law enforcement officials visit https://offender.fdle.state.fl.us/offender/sops/home.jsf.
 The Florida Department of Law Enforcement compiles and provides this information for public access.
 Additionally, you can view our recent list.